The Fires of Summer

-Although the seasons are often perceived to be harbingers of change, they are just as much symbols for continuity.
+Although the seasons are often perceived to represent change, they are just as much symbols for continuity.
 Accordingly, Personal Seasons never fails to deliver on what fans have come to expect from Knecht and his band: Sensual grooves, magical, melodic soloing and a unique fusion of jazz, classical music and German folk songs.
 Combining these ingredients has always been the theme connecting Knecht’s entire oeuvre.
 Just like the seasons, they’re familiar – yet remain a constant source of inspiration.

 - Photo 01

 - Photo 02